Optimal Pacing of a Cyclist in a Time Trial Based on Individualized Models of Fatigue and Recovery: Necessary Condition for Optimal Solution

-So far the optimal control input can take values of $0$, $CP$, $u_{\Dot{v}=0}$, and $u_{max}$.
-This means, when needed, the cyclist should recover at zero power.
-A hypothetical recovery scenario can be when the cyclist is on a steep downhill.
-However, there is still another case that is not investigated, which is a possible singularity condition. \\
+So far the optimal control input can take values of $0$, $CP$, and $u_{max}$.
+There is yet another case, a possible singularity condition, that will be investigated next. \\

-\textbf{\textit{Singular Arc}}: $\frac{\lambda_2}{mv} - \lambda_3 = 0$ OR $\frac{\lambda_2}{mv} - a\lambda_3 = 0$
+\textbf{Singular Arc.} $\frac{\lambda_2}{mv} - \lambda_3 = 0$ OR $\frac{\lambda_2}{mv} - a\lambda_3 = 0$

-Here we present the calculation for the case where the Hamiltonian's slope in the recovery or fatigue mode is zero.
-It can be shown that we get the exact same final result for both modes.
-Therefore, we proceed with the recovery mode.
+Here we present the analysis for the case where the Hamiltonian's slope in the recovery or fatigue mode is zero and thus we may have a singular interval which could be optimal.
+It can be shown that the final results for both modes are the same.
+Therefore, we only present the analysis for the recovery mode.
 During the possible singular condition in recovery mode we have,

 This equality needs to hold for an interval of time for a singular interval to exist.
 Therefore, its time derivative during that interval should also be zero.
 Setting the time derivative equal to zero and observing from Equation (\ref{eq_extended_euler}) that $\Dot{\lambda}_3=0$ we get,